Summer Undergraduate Research Fellowships (SURF)

 To assist students in their proposal preparation, a copy of the SURF review form is available for review.
 This document will be used by the Committee to review each proposal submitted, and applicants will receive a scored form from the Committee at the end of the review process.

-Deadline: March 1, 2014.
+Deadline: December 22, 2014.
+PLEASE NOTE NEW SUBMISSION DEADLINE FOR 2015 Fellowship applications.
 All proposals must be submitted electronically to Susan Ericson-West, in the Office of Sponsored Projects & Research by 5:00 pm on the deadline date.
-All applicants will be notified of their final application status by the end of March.
+All applicants will be notified of their final application status in early February.

 The $4,000-$5,000 associated with each Summer Undergraduate Research Fellowship is intended to help the student defray living expenses and allow them to focus on conducting research rather than holding a summer job.
 No detailed budget is required for the $4,000 fellowship stipend.
 Students are advised that this is taxable income, and therefore the standard payroll taxes will be withheld.